 - Working with DFID’s international partners to promote robust infrastructure and cities initiatives

-ICED recognises that gender and inclusion is fundamental to achieving inclusive growth and can contribute to the acceleration of infrastructure and urban development if mainstreamed effectively.
+ICED recognised that gender and inclusion is fundamental to achieving inclusive growth and can contribute to the acceleration of infrastructure and urban development if mainstreamed effectively.
 In turn, infrastructure and cities programming provide key opportunities to enable and enhance inclusive growth efforts.
 As a core technical partner of this facility, SDDirect has supported the development of a programme of work and advisory capacity to support the mainstreaming of gender and inclusion in infrastructure and cities programming for inclusive growth.

-Specifically, SDDirect is supporting DFID to address challenges in turning its policy priorities around gender and inclusion into concrete action in infrastructure and urban programming.
+Specifically, SDDirect supported DFID to address challenges in turning its policy priorities around gender and inclusion into concrete action in infrastructure and urban programming.
 We have developed an ambitious vision for how the programme can contribute to both resilient and transformative growth, and actively promote a mainstreaming agenda that goes well beyond addressing the needs and vulnerabilities of the poorest and most marginalised within infrastructure and cities programming to seeking opportunities for achieving the structural transformation- social, economic and political - that is explicit in the Leave No-one Behind agenda.

-To date, SDDirect’s work includes an ongoing focus on women’s economic empowerment.
+SDDirect’s work included an ongoing focus on women’s economic empowerment.
 We have undertaken a scoping study on the crucial role of infrastructure in enabling women’s economic empowerment.
 The study was also used to inform a briefing note submitted to the authors of the High Level Panel on Women’s Economic Empowerment report, launched in September 2016, supporting DFID’s international leadership on women’s economic empowerment and spearheading a new focus to this leadership into the cities and infrastructure policy space.